OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 ## Algorithms (V6.2)

-### Equivalent Strenghts of Cryptographic Parameters
+### Equivalent Strengths of Cryptographic Parameters

 The relative security strengths for various cryptographic systems are in this table (from [NIST SP 800-57 Part 1](https://csrc.nist.gov/pubs/sp/800/57/pt1/r5/final), p.71):